 Tips and Variations

-- Add 1 diced garlic clove to the mixture if you'd like some extra zest.
+- Add garlic: Stir in 1 minced garlic clove with the chile, tomato, and onion for some extra zest.

 Recipe